Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - cogent argument: clearly expressed and persuades people to believe it.

 - frolic: to play and behave in a happy way.
-- concomitant: something that happens with soemthing else, and is connected with it.
+- concomitant: something that happens with something else, and is connected with it.
 - foreshadowed: to act as a warning or sign of a future event.
 - **inscrutable**: not showing emotions or thoughts, and therefore very difficult to understand or get to know.
 - educed: to obtain information.
 (Definition 2: To develop something or make it appear.
 E.g. 'Experience empowers students by educing the power that they already possess.')